Adapting the Jonker-Volgenant algorithm for the linear assignment problem with interval costs

 In this work, the Jonker-Volgenant algorithm is adapted to solve the LAP with interval costs.
 During the execution of the algorithm, the order proposed by Xu and Yager is used for the minimum search, and addition and subtraction operations inspired by the uniform distribution are proposed.

-Keywords: Linear Assignment Problem, Jonker-Volgenant, Interval Cost, Interval Order.
+Keywords: Linear Assignment Problem Jonker-Volgenant Interval Cost Interval Order.